lorenseanstewart/hx-optimistic/README.md

 Complete configuration reference for `data-optimistic`:

 ### Snapshot Behavior
-innerHTML and className are automatically captured and restored on revert; no configuration is required.
+`innerHTML`, `className`, all attributes, and the element `dataset` are automatically captured and restored on revert; no configuration is required.

 ### Optimistic Updates
 ```javascript